neverfap-deluxe/nfd-api/ARTICLES.md

 - Is porn fundamentally wrong?
 No, but that blah blah blah
 - Should I orgasm on NeverFap?
 - Why do I keep relapsing?
+(Are you meditating? )
 - You should never rely on your emotions.
 A lot of people use fear of the consequences to motivate them, but it doesn't work.
 Because fear just as easily turns into craving, and then what do you do?

 __WRITING__
 - Creating Your First NeverFap Schedule